sullivg2/investigate-cloud-site/_pages/faq.md

 Currently, the data is not available for download.
 The long term plan is to open source all of the project code and data.
 Stay tuned for an announcement on this soon.

 ## How often do you update the map?
-The map is updated on a weekly basis.
+The map is updated on a monthly basis.

+## How does Cloudwatch work?
+Cloudwatch aggregates RSS feeds from cloud provider's Status pages and posts updates in real time on [map.investigate.cloud](https://map.investigate.cloud).
+Currently Cloudwatch monitors the following providers:

+* AWS
+* Azure
+* Digitalocean
+* IBM
+* Oracle Cloud
+* Packet

+Alibaba Cloud and Tencent Cloud currently do not provide publically accessible status pages or RSS feeds {: .notice--info}